skokenes/senseUtils/README.md

 While explicitly designed for handling multiple cubes at once, the multiCube() function can be useful for a single cube as well.
 For example, it provides easily referencable methods for removing a cube or updating it's callback function after it was initially defined.

 **pageData**(_[this],[extension DOM element],[layout object],[callbackFunction]_)

 **_--Extensions-only--_**

 This function is meant to enable developers to retrieve larger data sets for their extension objects.
-Currently the limit for extensions is 10,000 cells of data, so if your data has one dimension and one measure, you can only retrieve 5000 rows (10,000/2).
+Currently the limit for extensions is 10,000 cells of data, so if your data has one dimension and one measure (2 columns), you can only retrieve 5000 rows (10,000/2).
 Once this limit is reached, the data needs to be paged to retrieve the full set.
 This function will page the data and return (to a callback function defined by you), a flattened matrix of data from Sense.

-Generally, the way this function works is that you pass several parameters (that are available in paint) into the function along with a callback function.
+Generally, the way this function works is that you pass several parameters (that are available in paint) into the function along with a callback function that you create yourself to use the actual dataset to draw a viz or something similar.
 The dataPage function will page through all of the data, and when finished, it will fire off the callback function that you have defined.
-Inside that callback function you can create your extension rather than within paint.
+Your callback function is essentially replacing the paint function that you're probably familiar with.
 Thus, if you're wanting to convert an extension over to using getData, you'd move all of the code from within paint into a new callback function and leverage the new flattened dataset.
 This callback function will need to be formatted properly to accept the data, so please see below.

 Please see the updated [Sunburst Extension](http://branch.qlik.com/projects/showthread.php?178-Zoomable-Sunburst-with-D3&highlight=sunburst) as an example of its use.

 The parameters needed for dataPage are: